 5 years.
 Now, by looking at this information we can infer about telecommunication industries is that their behavior tends to be constant and secured.
 As a long-term investor, the

 telecommunications market seems a profitable constant source of money based on this.
 Of course, not of all of them will be generating profits as Sprint shows.
-However, based on our strategies and knowledge we will choose which of these stocks would be the most fructiferous.
+However, based on our strategies and knowledge we will choose which of these stocks would be the most fruitful.

 Remarks